 Methodologically looking to explore new ground within the realm of Netnography, the project asks whether a counter public sphere is actually in evidence here.

-The Use and Influence of Digital Media for Social Cohesion in Diaspora Communities.
+Study D: The Use and Influence of Digital Media for Social Cohesion in Diaspora Communities.

 (Milene Mendes de Oliveira and Roman Lietz: May 2022-October 2023)

 Online communication plays a major role for immigrants and their affiliation within diaspora communities.
 This study explores the impact of social media upon migrants’ identities and feelings of belonging.
 We investigate how their online communicative actions influence – and are influenced by – their social cohesion in this new context.

 After three years of empirical research, we will come together to work on a theory of Digital Interculturality.

 A number of conferences are planned during the four years of ReDICo.
 Thus, we seek to establish sustainable national and international links between researchers and practitioners interested in the examination of Digital Interculturality, while also furthering the intellectual perspective upon this topic.

 Introductory Symposium on "Interkulturalität in (post-)digitalen Kontexten“ (Jena/online September 20, 2021)